aaronfonseca/kokoro-tts-gpu-native/README.md

-# Kokoro tts gpu native
+# Kokoro TTS GPU Native

-A Text-to-Speech (TTS) server built with FastAPI that generates audio files from text input using the `kokoro` library.
-The server accepts POST requests with text, voice, speed, and language parameters, returning a URL to the generated audio file.
+A Text-to-Speech (TTS) server built with FastAPI that generates audio files from text input using the [Kokoro](https://github.com/remsky/kokoro) library.
+The server accepts POST requests with text, voice, speed, and language parameters, returning a URL to the generated audio file in MP3 format.

 ## Why This Repository Exists

-This repository was created to address a specific challenge when working with GPU-accelerated TTS in Docker environments:

-While there is an official Docker image available for the Kokoro TTS system with GPU support (`ghcr.io/remsky/kokoro-fastapi-gpu:latest`), there's a known compatibility issue between Docker Desktop and NVIDIA CUDA drivers.
-When attempting to run NVIDIA/CUDA images on systems with Docker Desktop installed, you may encounter this error:
+This repository provides a **native installation alternative** for GPU-accelerated TTS, bypassing compatibility issues with Docker Desktop and NVIDIA CUDA drivers.
+When running NVIDIA/CUDA images on systems with Docker Desktop, you may encounter this error:

 ```
 docker: Error response from daemon: could not select device driver "" with capabilities: [[gpu]]
 ```

-This is a persistent issue where Docker Desktop cannot properly recognize or utilize GPU drivers, while Docker Engine (on Linux) can.
-For developers working on applications that require local GPU acceleration but are using Docker Desktop, this presents a significant obstacle.

-This repository provides a **native installation alternative** that bypasses Docker completely, allowing direct access to your system's GPU resources for TTS processing without the compatibility issues introduced by Docker Desktop.
+Docker Engine on Linux avoids this issue, but Docker Desktop does not reliably support GPU drivers.
+This project enables direct access to your system's GPU for TTS processing without Docker-related obstacles.
+Additionally, it uses `pydub` to generate compact MP3 audio files instead of the standard WAV files, reducing file size and improving compatibility for web applications.

 ## Prerequisites

+- NVIDIA GPU with CUDA 11.x or higher and compatible drivers
 - Python 3.8+
 - `git` for cloning the repository
 - `curl` or any HTTP client for testing (optional)